 Black Republican Party

-Mississippis secessionist journey resembled that of many other southern states.
-Secessionist sentiment ebbed and flowed until events simply spiraled out of control.
-Passion, pride, and ego outweighed logic and rationality as Mississippians finally felt that secession was the only way to preserve slavery and their way of life.
+Mississippi’s secessionist journey resembled that of many other southern states.
+Secessionist sentiment ebbed and flowed until momentum united behind leaving the Union.
+Passion, pride, and ego outweighed logic and rationality as White Mississippians finally felt that secession was the only way to preserve slavery and their way of life.

-Clay Williams, is director of the Old Capitol Museum, Jackson, Mississippi.
+Clay Williams is director of the Old Capitol Museum in Jackson, Mississippi.

 Claiborne, J. F. H. Life and Correspondence of John A. Quitman.
 2 vols.
 New York: Harper & Brothers, 1860.